learn-co-curriculum/react-event-system/README.md

 4. Add event handlers to an element

 ## What's the event system in React?
 React has its own event system with special event handlers called `SyntheticEvent`.
 The reason for having a specific event system instead of using native events is cross-browser compatibility.
 Some browsers treat events differently, and by wrapping these events into a consistent API, React makes our lives a lot easier.
 It's important to keep in mind that they are the  _exact same events_, just implemented in a consistent way!
-That means these events also have methods like `preventDefault()`, `stopPropagation()`, and so on.
+That means these events also have methods that you can call like `preventDefault()`, `stopPropagation()`, and so on.

 ## How to add event handlers
 Consider the following component: